 Who We Are

-In addition to our partners, TAP is successful as a result of the investment and dedication of veterans, community leaders, subject matter experts, and researchers.
+In addition to our partners, The Armory Project is successful as a result of the investment and dedication of veterans, community leaders, subject matter experts, and researchers.
 TAP is supported by an advisory board and community engagement staff from the VA, and the work is led by a VA research team with support from veteran advisors.
 Together, we’re developing strategies to prevent firearm suicide by creating time and distance between a person in a suicidal crisis and a firearm.

 TAP Advisory Board